 Surprised that snake plants are considered succulents?
 Like other succulent plants, snakes undergo a modified form of photosynthesis, where in order to preserve water they open their pores exclusively at night.
 But photosynthesis only happens with daylight, so the plant stores carbon dioxide absorbed at night for use during the day, and releases oxygen at night when its pores open.
 This helps it to maximize efficiency in cleaning the air.
 In study conducted by NASA, snake plants were found to filter the toxins benzene, formaldehyde, trichloroethylene, xylene, and toluene.

-THE BATHROOM — Bird’s Nest Fern (Asplenium nidus)
+THE BATHROOM House Plant — Bird’s Nest Fern (Asplenium nidus)

 A plant that creates instant spa-shower vibes.